timf34/jetson-camera-code/README.md

 # TODO

 - [ ] Update the process for a match day in Bohs, absolutely step by step, for when I inevitably (potentially) forget everything!
+In Notion and in Logseq (experiment with moving over there more!
+Maybe Obsidian too!)

 ## Some notes on usage
 ### Streaming to laptop to check camera angle